TECHNICAL DESCRIPTION

 In the apartments, the heat emitters are sidewall-mounted fan-coil units (Samsung VRF system), which heat quickly and efficiently.
 In the corner flats, these are supplemented by electric ceiling heating panels to ensure a comfortable environment.

-Electric towel drying radiators will be installed in the bathrooms and toilets in the locations indicated on the plans.
+in the places indicated on the plans.
 They are practical and comfortable, especially in the cold months.

 V.5 Cooling system